 DELE: Diplomas in Spanish as a Foreign Language

 What better place than Spain to learn a language shared by over 400 million people worldwide?
-You'll find a range of different options to help you learn Spanish or improve your level.
+In our country you'll find a range of different options to help you learn Spanish or improve your level.
 If you want, you can also prepare the official DELE Certificate, the Diploma in Spanish as a Foreign Language.

 What are DELEs?